Dallas All Veterans Job Fair

 Interested in attending our next event in Dallas?

-We’re preparing for the Dallas All Veteran Job Fair on August 27, 2015.
+We’re preparing for the Dallas All Veterans Job Fair on February 25, 2016.
 Register for the event today!

 The list is not final until the day of the event.
 Check back regularly for additions.